Peterborough Extinction Rebellion protester sleeps overnight in under-threat tree

 Campaigners, some belonging to the global environmental activism group Extinction Rebellion, have been camping opposite the tree since June 27.

-One member of the group even slept in a hammock suspended from the tree overnight.
+One member of the group even slept in a hammock suspended from the tree overnight and has been given cups of tea by a rope system.

 "He's hoping to stay there as long as necessary,” Anna Bunten, 46, who is a member of Extinction Rebellion camping at the tree, said.
 “He’s motivated to save this tree.”